nasa-jpl/test-patch-version/README.md

 # test-patch-version

-Repo to test nasa-jpl/patch-version with varying permissions
+Repo to test nasa-jpl/patch-version with varying branch protections set

 ### One way to bypass master branch protection